 Methicillin (oxacillin)-resistant Staphylococcus aureus: Oxacillin Salt Agar

-• Illustrated in the image is a Mueller-Hinton agar plate containing 6 μg/mL of oxacillin and 4% NaCl, previously inoculated with a strain of Staphylococcus aureus.
-Oxacillin is used as a marker for methicillin resistance because it is more stable in the agar medium.
+The image illustrates a Mueller-Hinton agar plate containing 6 μg/mL of oxacillin and 4% NaCl, previously inoculated with a strain of Staphylococcus aureus.
+Oxacillin is a marker for methicillin resistance because it is more stable in the agar medium.
 Growth on this screening medium is presumptive for methicillin (oxacillin) resistance.
+Thus, in the presence of growth, as shown here, a follow-up minimum inhibitory concentration (MIC) test must be performed to determine the exact resistance level.